-My publications background has been an asset in my work as an adult educator (ESL, Citizenship, and Literacy), where I have conducted research; created and/or edited curricula, handbooks, and teachers' guides; and structured lessons with manipulables, media, performance, realia, technology, and text.
-Editorial clients have included the J. Paul Getty Museum and the Los Angeles Public Library; teaching positions have been with the Los Angeles Unified School District, UCLA Extension's American Language Center, and the University of Texas at San Antonio, among others.
+My publications background has been an asset in my work as an adult educator (ESL, Citizenship, and Literacy) and museum educator, where I have conducted research; created and/or edited curricula, handbooks, and teachers' guides; and structured lessons with manipulables, media, performance, realia, technology, and text.
+Teaching positions have been with the Los Angeles Unified School District, UCLA Extension's American Language Center, and the University of Texas at San Antonio, among others.

 M.A., Bicultural Studies, University of Texas at San Antonio